geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

 >> landsat download
   LC80220402016185LGN00
   --bands 345
-  --ndvi
 {% endhighlight %}

-The above command packs a tremendous punch in a single statement.

 I've said nothing about the supporting software required to run landsat-util.
 The tool requires some amount of infrastructure and there may be performance and dependency issues when running it locally.
 For now I'll issue a promissary note with the suggestion that to more easily get landsat-util up and running, [Docker](https://www.docker.com/) is your friend.